Elasticity theory of structuring: Logical investors

-Indeed, according to the investor equivalence principle, we can continue to view our investor as growth-optimizing as long as we can imagine persuading him to believe $\beta(x)$.
+Indeed, according to the investor equivalence principle, we can continue to view our investor as growth-optimizing as long as we can imagine persuading them to believe $\beta(x)$.
 It is important to emphasize that we do not simply imagine someone who already believes $\beta(x)$.
-We demand logical continuity: we started with a growth-optimizing investor, he has already learned about the market, and now we want him to learn additional information which would make him behave as if he had a different system of preferences.
-In other words, we want to see if our investor can take his belief $b(x)$ and update it once again using Bayes' theorem arriving at $\beta(x)$.
+We demand logical continuity: we started with a growth-optimizing investor, they have already learned about the market, and now we want them to learn additional information which would make them behave as if they had a different system of preferences.
+In other words, we want to see if our investor can take their belief $b(x)$ and update it once again using Bayes' theorem arriving at $\beta(x)$.
 Equation~(\ref{Eq:Bayes_UtilityAdjustment}) describes exactly this additional learning step and Figure 1 summarizes the whole process including the derivation of the final optimal payoff $F$.

 The above discussion leads us to two important observations.
 First, although not entirely obvious from its structure, Eq.~(\ref{Eq:Bayes_UtilityAdjustment}) is about incorporating information on risk aversion into product design.
 In subsequent sections we further distill this idea and demonstrate its power on practical applications.
 Second, we see that incorporating {\sl all} information that is relevant to investments ({\sl objective or personal}) is clearly an important ability for an investor.
 Those investors which can do that without contradicting the logic of Bayes' theorem are especially important, so we give them a name.
 Let us call them {\sl logical investors}.
 In the Appendix B we provide additional context both to justify this name and to give a better feel for the role such investors play in our theory.